Nights of Horror: Kingsley Books, Inc v. Brown

-Secret Identity: The Fetish Art of Superman's Co-Creator Joe Shuster
+Legacy

 After the ban on Nights of Horror, some remaining stories and drawings were published under different titles such as Hollywood Detective and Rod Rule.
 Some of the remaining books were recovered under titles like Pink Chemise and Black Chemise.
 Shuster, not indicted or even named in the trials, continued to create art, even for other pornographic periodicals such as Continental.
 A few rare copies of Nights of Horror remained in private collections.
-In his 2009 book Secret Identity, Craig Yoe recounts how he stumbled upon one of the copies in "a dusty old cardboard box in a used bookseller's stall" and immediately recognized it for being Shuster's work.
+In his 2009 book Secret Identity: The Fetish Art of Superman's Co-Creator Joe Shuster, Craig Yoe recounts how he stumbled upon one of the copies in "a dusty old cardboard box in a used bookseller's stall" and immediately recognized it for being Shuster's work.
 Yoe's book features art and stories from all sixteen issues of Nights of Horror, and art from Hollywood Detective, Rod Rule, and Continental magazine.
 It also goes into detail on the story behind Nights of Horror, from Shuster's beginnings, to drawing the booklets, to the subsequent trials for the book and those involved.
 Gerard Jones had previously named Shuster as the illustrator in 2004.
 The book also includes a foreword from Stan Lee, who was a friend of Jerry Siegel's, but never met Shuster, though he greatly admired his work.

-Historical significance

 Nights of Horror is an example of the sweeping censorship that took place during the 1950s in the United States.
 Comics became the scapegoat for juvenile delinquency in America.
-In September 1954, amidst the trial for the Brooklyn Thrill Kill Gang and the injunction against Nights of Horror, the Comics Magazine Association of America capitulated to media and public pressure and asked Charles Murphy to head the organization and oversee self-censorship of comic book publishers.
+In September 1954, amidst the trial for the Brooklyn Thrill Killers Gang and the injunction against Nights of Horror, the Comics Magazine Association of America capitulated to media and public pressure and asked Charles Murphy to head the organization and oversee self-censorship of comic book publishers.
 This led to the creation of the Comics Code Authority, which lasted until around 2011.
 Stores would refuse to sell comics that didn't have the seal of approval on their cover.
-The Supreme Court even commented during Kingsley Books, Inc. v.
-Brown, that the ban on Nights of Horror was essentially censorship, but agreed that pornography was not covered under First Amendment rights.